lindakatcodes/lindakatdev/content/notes/rustlings.md

 There are declarative macros `macro_rules!` and three kinds of procedural macros:

-- custom macros that specify code added with the `derive` attribute used on structs and enums `#[dervive]`
+- custom macros that specify code added with the `derive` attribute used on structs and enums `#[derive]`
 - attribute-like, define custom attributes usable on any item
 - function-like, look like function calls but operate on tokens specified as their argument

-Macros are a way of writing code that write other code (metaprogramming).
+Macros are a way of writing code that write other code (meta programming).
 It lets produce more code than what we write manually.
 It's similar to functions, but there are some differences:

 - function signatures must declare the number & type of parameters - macros can take a variable number of parameters.
 - macros are expanded before the compiler interprets the meaning, so can implement a trait on a type.
 Functions can't because they're called at runtime.